cetusk/ScoreSaberDataCurator/README.md

 # Analyze example

-There is an example for analyzing the log file.
+There is a simple example script for analyzing the log file.
+This script calculates a raw performance point ( PP ) and visualizes; supporting [the latest PP curve](https://www.patreon.com/posts/performance-34496939).

 ## ( Optional ) LaTeX